lukeed/taskr/README.md

 ## About

-_Fly_ is a [build system](https://en.wikipedia.org/wiki/Build_automation) for [Node](https://nodejs.org/) based in [ES6](http://www.ecma-international.org/ecma-262/6.0/index.html) [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) and [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that aims to be simple and elegant to write and extend.
+_Fly_ is a [build system](https://en.wikipedia.org/wiki/Build_automation) for [Node](https://nodejs.org/) based in [ES6](http://www.ecma-international.org/ecma-262/6.0/index.html) [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) and [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that aims to be simple and elegant to write.

 See the [Documentation](/docs/README.md) page to learn more.